Shredd/Tom2.0/README.md

 Tom 2.0 has expanded the Scope of what it can such as:

-- Regex Engine to pull out keywords so make it more responsive
+- Regex Engine to pull out keywords to make it more responsive

-- Open Notepad when asked
+- Opens Notepad when asked

 Hide Mode: